-So, you may be asking yourself, if air is so bad for wine, why and when should we decant?
-Historically, before winemakers mastered the art of clarification, decanting was necessary for all wines to separate the wine from sediment.
+Once wine is in the bottle or in your glass, extensive exposure to air can eventually “oxidize” the wine, resulting in a poor tasting experience.
+If air is so bad for wine, why should it be aerated?
+Before winemakers mastered the art of clarification, decanting was necessary for all wines to separate the wine from sediment.
 Today, this is still recommended for older, high-quality wines that are expected to throw off sediment as part of the ageing process.

 If you don’t have the time or need the pomp and circumstance of a crystal decanter and are looking for something that is quick and easy to use, here are few options to consider: